-Montclair, NJ 07043-1624 Phone: (973) 655-7172
+Montclair, NJ 07043-1624

+Phone: (973) 655-3627

-E-mail: sardesait@montclair.edu
+E-mail: singhc@montclair.edu

 required edits, as well as suggestions to make your proposal more competitive.
 Keep in mind that OSP will be in a much better position to provide you with more thorough feedback and analysis of your proposal if you submit your final proposal well in advance of the deadline.
-For proposals received after the three-day deadline, OSP will review the budget and mandatory proposal requirements necessary for submission.
+When roposals are received outside of OSP's proposal deadline policy, OSP cannot guarantee approval and/or submission of the proposal, and that proposal will undergo a limited review.

-The Director of OSP is MSU's Authorized

-Institutional Official and approves all proposal

-submissions through the Office of Sponsored

-Programs.
-In many cases, the Director of OSP will

-delegate the final electronic signatory on a

-proposal submission to a Senior Pre-Award staff member.
+The Director of OSP is Montclair's Authorized Institutional Official and approves all proposal submissions through the Office of Sponsored Programs.
+In many cases, the Director of OSP will delegate the final electronic signatory on a proposal submission to a Senior Pre-Award staff member.